13 Fierce Women With Chronic Illness to Celebrate on International Women's Day

 “We’ll be able to be treated like what you call ‘normal’ families,” she said.

 3. Claire Wineland

-Wineland has also appeared on The Mighty’s Facebook page in live videos, and her nonprofit Claire’s Place Foundation supports children and families affected by cystic fibrosis.
+Wineland went live from The Mighty’s Facebook page, and her nonprofit Claire’s Place Foundation supports children and families affected by cystic fibrosis.

 “There was [a] part of my brain that was like bitch, don’t turn off the switch no matter what you do because you don’t want to let it go.
 Because if you let it go, you die,” Wineland said in her viral video.
 “Every part of your body is trying to get you to find something to hold on to, and something good, and something real, and it’s unavoidable, you can’t just let go.
 The whole point is when you’re dying, you should want to be alive.”